jslim18/x-sponsor_bot/README.md

 # cerebros_bot
-A Telegram bot to track activity of trustworthy bitcoin traders
+A Telegram bot to get sponsors in IT Group Buy Community

 To run the bot yourself, you will need:
 - Python (tested with 3.4)